sf-wdi-22-23/modules-22/w07-rails/d2-homework/README.md

 ## Workflow & Submission

 Tonight you'll look over some code for signup, login, and logout *without necessarily implementing it in an app*.
 We'll look at putting everything into a Rails app in class.
 For tonight, create a `rails-auth-concepts.md` file in your `2x-homework/USERNAME` directory.
 As you read this document and look over the code samples, answer the questions below in `rails-auth-concepts.md`.
-Keep your answers brief, and if you don't know, note that for us.
+Keep your answers brief (and if you don't know, it's okay to say that!).
 When you're finished, `git add .`, `git commit`, `git push origin master`, and submit your homework with a pull request as described in your class's homework repo README.

 **Secure Passwords and the User Model**